debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/create-multicast-group-associated-base-stations-group.md

 6. Click **Close**.

-    -\> Base stations of the added multicast group that have a known location appears on the map of the Multicast Group panel.
+    -\&gt; Base stations of the added multicast group that have a known location appears on the map of the Multicast Group panel.